shahilmalik/ResearchLens/README.md

 > [!IMPORTANT]
 > There are two versions of the project that differ in the backend implementation.
-The first version (main branch) uses the Object Relational Mapper (ORM) from Django to interact with the database, which is a convenient way to interact with the database using Python objects.
+The first version (current branch, django-orm branch) uses the Object Relational Mapper (ORM) from Django to interact with the database, which is a convenient way to interact with the database using Python objects.
 This means, that you can define your database schema using Python classes and Django will handle the SQL queries for you.
 For instance, if you would like to get all papers, ORM executes a SQL query in the background to select all papers and outputs a list of Paper objects.
 However, the goal of the course and project is to learn how to use databases and to write SQL queries directly.
-Therefore, the second version (custom-queries branch) does not use Django ORM, but instead uses raw SQL queries to interact with the database.
+Therefore, the second version (main branch) does not use Django ORM, but instead uses raw SQL queries to interact with the database.
 Both versions have the same functionality, however, they cannot use the same database.

 # Text Technology Project at University of Stuttgart: ResearchLens: Scraping, Storing, and Analyzing Scholarly Information